Featured expert Caleb Hall Music Technology and Digital Media Librarian

 - Listening carrels containing compact disc players, turntables, cassette tape decks, VCRs, laserdisc, and DVD players are located on the mezzanine.

-- Two group study rooms on the mezzanine.
+Two group study rooms on the mezzanine are available on a first-come, first-served basis.
 Larger room has an LCD screen with laptop connectors.

 The Lewis Music Library does not have 24/7 study space.
 Space is available in the nearby Hayden Library.
 See 24/7 study spaces for complete information.